 Be the source of new life by planting a tree!

 Encourage your students to find their inner green thumb by planting trees throughout the community!
-Whether it is within a school or a neighborhood, planting trees can have a variety of aesthetic and technical benefits.
-From providing shade to creating oxygen, trees are essential to our ecosystem and your students’ participation can lead to positive environmental impacts!
+Whether it is within a school or a neighborhood, planting trees can have a variety of aesthetic and environmental benefits.
+From providing shade to producing oxygen, trees are essential to our ecosystem and your students’ participation can lead to positive environmental impacts!

 Why It’s Important